TheKilltech/rift_balance/README.md

    - split ammo storages into one for each category. not sure yet, if they should share the same building limit.
    - moved all ammo related buildings (production and storage into an own new category. currently it reuses the ^ upgrade symbol).

+ - AI: originally only used by towers, this mod makes coplex industrial production also require ai resource. on the other hand, higher level ai hubs offer significatly more ai, but require cooling.

  - Resources: cultivators are an infinite entierly automated infinite source and they are very powerful compared to mines.
    - added bio-resources replacing the direct rare resource yield from cultivators. those bio resources require additional processing steps to refine them into palladium, titanium, uranium ore or cobalt.
    - the refining involves a new pipe-resource solvent. it is refined from plant biomass mostly.
    - different types of biomass have become quite important to some production chains
+   - added new nitic acid fluid involved in production chains of most ammo types. uses animal biomass and hazenite.

  - Building Updates
    - work in progress: building upgrades should be more interesting. for example tier 2 carbonium power plant will now additionally require cooling, which tier 1 doesn't have.
 The additional trouble will come at significant power output increase.
 Tier 3 only accepts supercoolant for cooling. reworked buildings: carbonium power plant, bio composter, gas power plant, fusion reactor, ai hub, supercoolant refinery, ionizer